- Install Ngrok Mac

 Installation:brew install ag

-ripgrep and The Silver Searcher (rg and ag respectively on the command-line) were both written as faster replacements for ack, but much, much faster.
+, but much, much faster.
 The Silver Searcher came along first, but ripgrep is slightly faster.
-Test Double agents are split pretty evenly with one vote also for git grep.
+Test Double agents are split pretty evenly with one vote also for git grep

 Both tools let you specify a pattern to constrain searches.
 For example, if you want to find all the TODO comments in your javascript files:

-• Ignores everything specified in .gitignore/.ignore/.rcignore files
+- Ignores everything specified in

-• Full support for Unicode and colors; yes, you can rg 👍
+as another way to search Javascript files - Full support for Unicode and colors; yes, you can

-A slight bump in speed, more power, and fewer bugs gives ripgrep the edge for me, but both tools are a big improvement over ack or grep.
+A slight bump in speed, more power, and fewer bugs gives ripgrep the edge for me, but both tools are a big improvement over ack

 Website:https://github.com/github/hub